chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E1 - Kumandra.md

 > **DRIPPING CARVED-OUT TUNNEL PASSAGEWAY, HEART - NIGHT (PAST)**

-- Chyron: HEART - FIFTEEN YEARS EARLIER
+- Chyron: **HEART - FIFTEEN YEARS EARLIER**
 - It's bright and colourful, in contrast to the pale and lifeless Tail.
 - We introduce young Raya, in full stealth/combat gear.
-She also has a drawing of the mythical Dragon Gem.
+She also has a drawing of the mythical Dragon Gem, annotated with arrows in the same handwriting.
 - In a tunnel of sorts, she bypasses traps by identifying and working around rigged false-hopes and paths — with the help of her then-smaller mount, Tuk-Tuk.

 > **CHAMBER OF THE DRAGON GEM, HEART**